 Every July the small town swells from 300 to 3,000 over one weekend of jam-packed action.
 Testing the toughest of the tough, the festival includes a triathlon with an 800m swim, 25km ride and 5km run.
-There’s even a junior triathlon so you can start them as young as four with a short dip, bike ride, and sprint.
+There’s also a junior triathlon.
+You can start them as young as four with a short dip, bike ride, and sprint.

 At night, check out Australia’s Best Butt competition for some tush-dancing that’s sure to get the glute muscles working.

 Not one for dancing?
 Sit back and watch the show – if that doesn’t make you feel better, we don’t know what will.

 Serene Outback Oasis

 If the only thing that comes to mind when you think of Outback Queensland is ‘red dirt’, then pack your yoga mat and go west.

 After staring at a computer screen all week, there’s nothing better than upping your ion count by diving deep into the outback greens.